roopekt/InfiniteFlatTerrain/README.md

 	https://visualstudio.microsoft.com/downloads/
 3. Install Unity
 	- Install Unity Hub from https://unity3d.com/get-unity/download
-	- Using the hub, install  an editor with the version 2020.3 LTS.
+	- Using the hub, install  an editor with the version 2020.3.15f2 (LTS).
 Remember to check visual studio integration when prompted about additional packages.
 4. Locate and open the project trough Unity Hub

 ## Usage